salbrec/seqQscorer/README.md

 python seqQscorer.py --indir ./feature_set_examples/
 ```

 By default the generic classification model is (trained and) used to calculate the quality probabilities.
 According to our analyses, its performance is comparable to the more specialized models.
-However, depending on the data that was available for our investigations, some specialized model are available.
+Furthermore the generic model is the most reliable one as it was trained on the largest dataset.
+However, depending on the data that was available for our investigations, some specialized models are available.
 You can specify the model with the paramters `--species`, `--assay`, and `--runtype`. seqQscorer will then automatically select the model that achieved the highest auROC (area under ROC curve).
-The specialized models, available for all feature set combinations out of RAW, MAP, LOC, and TSS are: (human, ChIP-seq, single-ended), (mouse, ChIP-seq, single-ended), (human, ChIP-seq, paired-ended), (human, DNase-seq, paired-ended), (mouse, DNase-seq, paired-ended), (human, RNA-seq, single-ended).
+Besides the generic model, specialized models are available for all feature set combinations out of RAW, MAP, LOC, and TSS and for these specifications: (human, ChIP-seq, single-ended), (mouse, ChIP-seq, single-ended), (human, ChIP-seq, paired-ended), (human, DNase-seq, paired-ended), (mouse, DNase-seq, paired-ended), (human, RNA-seq, single-ended).

 By default, seqQscorer uses all feature sets, but there are also parameters to be used if certain feature sets should be ignored.

 seqQscorer prints some interesting information to the console.
 With options such as `--probOut` and `--compOut` it is possible to save your results to a given file name.

 From our preprocessed grid search, we already defined algorithms and parameter settings that perfromed well on the different datasets.
 Some of them achieved the best performance when applied together with a feature selection method.
+By default a preprocessed feature selection is applied when it was shown in the grid search that it improves the predictive performance.
 However, if you want to switch off the feature selection, use `--noFS`.

 By default the model is selected that achieved the highest predictive performance, thus the highest auROC.
 You can also tell seqQscorer to use the model that achieved the best calibration with respect to the probabilities.
 This is done by `--bestCalib`.
 Note that sometimes the calibration (expressed by the Brier-loss) could not be drastically improved by another model that differs from the model that achieved the highest auROC.

+During our investigations we also analyzed the impact of peak-type specification.
+When seqQscorer is applied to ChIP-seq data homogeneous for narrow or broad peaks, we recommend to use the corresponding ChIP-seq model.
+For broad-peak data from human biosamples we recommend to further specify the model by peak-type.
+This can be done with the `--peaktype` option.

 ## Further installation guides